About British Orienteering

 British Orienteering is the National Governing Body for the sport of orienteering in the United Kingdom, formed in June 1967.
-British Orienteering is made up of 13 constituent associations, Scotland, Wales, Northern Ireland and 9 English regions - each responsible for orienteering within its area; plus the British Schools Orienteering Association.
-British Orienteering is a member of the International Orienteering Federation.
-British Orienteering was established as a Private Company, Limited by Guarantee, on 4th January 1982.
+We are a non-profit making organisation; all our income is invested in developing orienteering throughout the UK from grassroots through to international competition.
+British Orienteering is a member of the International Orienteering Federation and was established as a Private Company, Limited by Guarantee, on 4th January 1982.

 More People, More Places, More Podiums (MP3)

 The vision statement encompasses three threads crucial to the future of British Orienteering.
 The full vision document can be found here.

 The values we wish to observe as we pursue our vision are: